Frequently Asked Questions about the Distress Screening Response Tools (DSRT)

 Does the DSRT meet the Commission on Cancer guidelines for distress screening?

 No. The DSRT is not a screening tool.
-The DSRT provides educational materials for responding to distress screening, regardless of the tool used, the score, or the pivotal point that has been determined by each individual treatment site.
+The DSRT provides educational materials for responding to distress screening, regardless of the tool used, the score, or the pivotal point that has been determined by each treatment site.